pgamer78/btt-recorder-docs/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Bible Translation Tools Recorder (BTT Recorder) v1.4.0 Information
+Bible Translation Tools Recorder (BTT Recorder) v1.4.x Information
 ============================

-This site is the official documentation for the translationRecorder user manuals.
+This site is the official documentation for the BTT Recorder user manuals.

 Contents: